 4. Acer Chromebook Spin 13

 Many Chromebooks come with Google Assistant support out of the box.
 That includes the Acer Chromebook Spin 13, which is our current pick for the best Chromebook you can buy.
 You can use voice commands to bring up information and more on this Chromebook.

-It has a 13.5-inch, 13.5-inch, 2,256 x 1,504 IPS touchscreen display with a 3:2 aspect ratio that rotates with its 360-degree hinge.
-This Chromebook also comes with its own stylus, which docks in the base of the Chromebook.
-You can get this Chromebook for as low as $749.99 with an Intel Core i3 processor, 8GB of RAM, and 64GB onboard storage.
+It has a 13.5-inch, 2,256 x 1,504 IPS touchscreen display with a 3:2 aspect ratio that rotates with its 360-degree hinge.
+This Chromebook also comes with its own stylus, which docks in the base of the device.
+It’s affordable too, and you can grab one for as little as $749.99 with an Intel Core i3 processor, 8GB of RAM, and 64GB onboard storage.

 One of the best Google Assistant devices is the Google Nest Thermostat.
 Nest was originally set up as a separate subsidiary to Google’s parent company Alphabet, but more recently the Nest team was integrated into Google’s hardware unit and rebranded to Google Nest.

-The Google Nest Thermostat is designed to work with Google Assistant, via your phone or your Google Home speaker.
-Google Nest offers a number of advantages over the traditional thermostat including adjusting the temperature when you’re away from the house and learning your household habits to schedule changes appropriately.
+The Google Nest Thermostat is designed to work with Google Assistant, via your phone or your Google Home speaker or Nest Hub smart display.
+It offers a number of advantages over the traditional thermostat, including adjusting the temperature when you’re away from the house and learning your household habits to schedule changes appropriately.
 It responds to remote control commands from the Google Home or Nest app.
+It also supports Alexa.

 The Nest Thermostat also has a little brother, the Google Nest Thermostat E, which brings a lot of the same functionality, but at a lower price point.
 Plus, most utility companies offer rebates on the equipment, bringing your costs down even lower.